Spectrum of pure $R^2$ gravity: full Hamiltonian analysis: Introduction

 \section{Introduction}

-Recently some attention has been attracted by works reporting no propagating physical degrees of freedom in the linearised spectrum of perturbations in pure~$R^2$ theory around Minkowski space.
-This somewhat surprising, though correct result is seemingly at odds with the generally established result that~$f(R)$ theories, that includes the pure~$R^2$ theory as a special case, propagate three degrees of freedom --- a graviton and a scalar.
-The absence of propagating degrees of freedom around Minkowski space was first reported in~\cite{Hell:2023mph}.
-This work corrected previous work~\cite{Alvarez-Gaume:2015rwa} that reported a single scalar perturbative degree of freedom.
-The origin of the discrepancy between the two results was further elucidated in~\cite {Golovnev:2023zen}, and attributed to an incorrect implementation of the Stueckelberg trick.
-The result of no perturbative degrees of freedom was further confirmed in in~\cite{Golovnev:2023zen,Karananas:2024hoh}, by attributing it to the emergence of an accidental gauge symmetry for linear perturbations around Minkowski space.\footnote{Since the exchange of articles in~\cite{Hell:2023mph,Alvarez-Gaume:2015rwa,Golovnev:2023zen,Karananas:2024hoh}, the question of what is propagating on Minkowski spacetime in any given tensorial field theory suddenly became very easy to answer, due to the availability of new software~\cite{Barker:2024juc}.}
+Several recent works~\cite{Hell:2023mph,Golovnev:2023zen,Karananas:2024hoh} have pointed out that pure~$R^2$ gravity exhibits no physical propagating degrees of freedom in its linearised spectrum around Minkowski space.
+While this conclusion is ultimately correct, it is at first glance puzzling: the conventional wisdom is that generic~$f(R)$ theories --- of which pure~$R^2$ is a special case --- propagate three degrees of freedom: a graviton and a scalar.

-Despite these efforts, the explanation of the nature of this feature remains unsatisfactory.
-Firstly, the question of whether any other backgrounds share this property was left open.
-It was also suggested that there might be no degrees of freedom around Minkowski space even at the nonlinear level~\cite{Hell:2023mph}.
-However, the accidental gauge symmetry present for linear perturbations is broken when nonlinearities are considered~\cite{Karananas:2024hoh}.
-It is not clear how to reconcile these observations with the known fact that pure~$R^2$ theory propagates three degrees of freedom, but it is at least clear that the question cannot be addressed by considering linear physics only.
-For this reason we perform the Hamiltonian constraint analysis in the full nonlinear theory, and investigate how the constraint structure behaves when truncated to (non-)linear perturbations around particular backgrounds.
+To our understanding, the strong coupling of the graviton around Minkowski space, and its absence from the linearised spectrum was appreciated before~\cite{Alvarez-Gaume:2015rwa} (see also e.g.~\cite{DAmico:2020euu} and~\cite{Casado-Turrion:2023rni} that discuss the same issue).
+However, it was first pointed out in~\cite{Hell:2023mph} that the scalar is also absent from the linearised spectrum, and that the spectrum of perturbative degrees of freedom around Minkowski space is empty.
+This work corrected the previous general analysis of quadratic gravity in~\cite{Alvarez-Gaume:2015rwa}, which reported a single scalar perturbative degree of freedom.
+The feature of an empty spectrum was framed in terms of singular submanifolds in phase space and the subtleties of counting degrees of freedom in~\cite{Golovnev:2023zen}, which also attributed the origin of the discrepancy between~\cite{Hell:2023mph} and~\cite{Alvarez-Gaume:2015rwa} to an incorrect implementation of the Stueckelberg trick.
+The singular surface interpretation was confirmed in \cite{Karananas:2024hoh}, which identified an accidental gauge symmetry and associated strong coupling for linear perturbations around Minkowski space.\footnote{Since the exchange of articles in~\cite{Alvarez-Gaume:2015rwa,Hell:2023mph,Golovnev:2023zen,Karananas:2024hoh}, the question of what is propagating on Minkowski spacetime in any given tensorial field theory suddenly became very easy to answer, due to the availability of new software~\cite{Barker:2024juc}.}